ManhTi3012/DuoDrive/README.md

 # DuoDrive
 DuoDrive is a closed-loop brushed motor driver design to offer simple and affordable open-source hardware and software.
 * It support both increment-type and absolute-type encoder.
+* CAN and UART data interface.
+* Support velocity and position control.